mihar-22/whisp/README.md

     // Send notification to Slack if level meets criteria })

-// Run a callback when all workers return whisp.onWorkEnd = (results) => {
+// Run a callback when all workers promises have resolved whisp.onWorkEnd = (results) => {
   // Do something with the results
 }

-// Run a callback when any of the workers Promises reject whisp.onWorkError = (reason) => {
+// Run a callback when any of the workers promises have rejected whisp.onWorkError = (reason) => {
   // Do something with the reason
 }